cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 <span class="caption">Listing 9-2: A Storage Struct</span>

-The storage struct is just a [struct](./ch04-00-using-structs-to-structure-related-data.md) like any other, except that you can defined mappings with the `LegacyMap` type.
+The storage struct is a [struct](./ch04-00-using-structs-to-structure-related-data.md) like any other, except that it allows you to define mappings using the `LegacyMap` type.

 ### Storage Mappings

 Mappings are a key-value data structure that you can use to store data within a smart contract.
 They are essentially hash tables that allow you to associate a unique key with a corresponding value.
-Mappings are particularly useful for managing large sets of data, as it's impossible to store arrays in storage.
+Mappings are also useful to store sets of data, as it's impossible to store arrays in storage.

-A mapping is a variable of type LegacyMap, inside which the key and value type are specified within angular brackets <>.
+A mapping is a variable of type LegacyMap, in which the key and value types are specified within angular brackets <>.
+It is important to note that the `LegacyMap` type can only be used inside the `Storage` struct, and can't be used to define mappings in user-defined structs.
 The syntax for declaring a mapping is as follows in Listing 9-2.

 You can also create more complex mappings than that found in Listing 9-2 like the popular `allowances` storage variable in the ERC20 Standard which maps the `owner` and `spender` to the `allowance` using tuples: